FlickyOs/OverWatch-2-Depth-of-Maps/README.md

 ![final](https://github.com/FlickyOs/OverWatch-2-Depth-of-Maps/assets/86733574/5647be49-bfc4-467c-aba6-6ea8fba02a72)

 Disclaimer: use this at your own risk!!
-I am not responsable for any bans resulting in you using this bat.
+I am not responsable for any bans resulting from using this bat.
 <!-- TOC -->

   - [Introduction](#introduction)